cs-open-project/projectsfound/apache/README.md

 介绍: Fesod is a high-performance and memory-efficient Java library for reading and writing Excel files, designed to simplify development and ensure reliability.

-### Fluss[Incubating]

-Description: Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.

-介绍: Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.

 ### Fury[Incubating]

 Description: A blazing fast multi-language serialization framework powered by jit and zero-copy